 monday.com is a collaborative platform that allows HR managers to manage the entire employee lifecycle in one place.
 Track the recruitment process of all candidates at a glance, onboard new employees with pre-made templates, plan team-building activities to engage current employees, and leverage data-driven insights with analytics built into your daily workflows.
 Finally, integrate monday.com with Gmail and 40+ tools you already use so the platform supplements your current workflows seamlessly.

 5. Explore niche job boards

-Depending on what job you are hiring for, it may be difficult to find talent on one of the many large job sites.
-If your company falls into a smaller, more defined category, try looking into niche job boards.
+Depending on what job you are hiring for, it may be difficult to find talent on one of the many large job market sites.
+If your company falls into a smaller, more defined category, try looking into recruitment marketing on niche job boards.
 These are smaller job sites that are devoted to only one type of job and often have a community of job seekers and recruiters.
 You can find niche job boards covering everything from the retail industry to construction.

 6. Consider college recruiting